-The confidentiality by Basic Access Control is a mandatory security feature that shall be implemented by the TOE, too.
+The confidentiality by Basic Access Control is a mandatory security feature that is implemented by the TOE, too.
 Nevertheless this is not explicitly covered by BSI-CC-PP-0056-V2 [CC_PP-0056-V2] as there are known weaknesses in the quality (i.e. entropy) of the BAC keys generated by the environment.
-Therefore, the MRTD has additionally to fulfill the 'Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application", Basic Access Control BSI-CC-PP-0055 [CC_PP-0055].
-Due to the fact that [CC_PP-0055] does only consider extended basic attack potential to the Basic Access Control Mechanism (i.e. AVA_VAN.3) the MRTD has to be evaluated and certified separately.
+Therefore, the MRTD additionally fulfills the 'Common Criteria Protection Profile Machine Readable Travel Document with "ICAO Application", Basic Access Control' BSI-CC-PP-0055 [CC_PP-0055].
+Due to the fact that [CC_PP-0055] does only consider extended basic attack potential to the Basic Access Control Mechanism (i.e. AVA_VAN.3) the MRTD is evaluated and certified separately.
 The evaluation and certification process is carried out contemporaneous to the current process as a re-certification.

-Note 1: Basic Access Control has been evaluated and certified in procedure BSI-DSZ-CC-1065.
+Note 1: Basic Access Control is addressed in procedure BSI-DSZ-CC-1148-V3.